RedstoneMedia/auto-iserv/README.md

 There are pre written Modules, but you can also create your own module automation.

+# Example
+If you want an example you might want to look at [this](https://github.com/RedstoneMedia/IServ-exercise-discord-bot)

 ## Installation
 Install this package using pip :
 `pip install auto-iserv`